EuroPython/website/data/pages-content/volunteers.md

   - Manage the room for an entire slot
   - Make sure the session chair and speakers are in the room in time
   - Keep in touch with the AV team to ensure everything is in order
-  - Keep the COC in mind and contact COC committee members if needed.
+  - Keep the [Code of Conduct (CoC)](https://www.europython-society.org/coc/) in mind and contact CoC committee members if needed.

 ### Session Chairing
   - Help speakers in preparing their notebooks for the talks